Lexscite/Nixie/README.md

 Simple DirectX11 client/server game engine.

-This is sandbox pet project.
-Used only for self-education and discovering c++ best practices and design patterns.
+This is a sandbox pet project.
+It's used only for self-education and discovering c++ best practices and design patterns.

 Self-explanatory name points out that work on this project goes with using of [ancient technique](https://en.wikipedia.org/wiki/Voodoo_programming).
 Author doesn't even try to hide it (well, maybe a bit).